Autoscaler/autoscaler/autoscale-email-alert-dispatcher/README.md

 ## Email Alert Dispatcher

-This module is designed to me the requirements of the autoscalers AlertDispatcher interface.
-This allows this module to work with the autoscaler to dispatch messages that will alert an admin of a potential issues with the services being managed.
+This module is designed to meet the requirements of the autoscaler's AlertDispatcher interface.
+This allows this module to work with the autoscaler to dispatch messages that will alert an administrator of potential issues with the services being managed.

-To use this module the following configuration will need to be provided via environment variable.
+To use this module the following configuration will need to be provided via environment variables.

 ### Email Alert Configuration